-College- and Career-Readiness for high schools includes cohort graduation rate, attendance, and career attainment.
-Maryland's School Performance Index (Grades 9-12) includes College- and Career-Readiness Indicators because they are important early predictors of whether a student will be positioned for successful first steps in college and a career.
+Maryland's School Progress Index (Grades 9-12) includes College- and Career-Readiness Indicators because they are important early predictors of whether a student will be positioned for successful first steps in college and a career.
 In the first iteration of the Index, only indicators for which there are established data elements are included.
 These indicators will be adjusted/replaced as the Index is refined and expanded with the assistance of the Maryland Longitudinal Data Systems (LDS).
-(Note: Once Maryland's LDS is fully operational, the Career Attainment metric for the School Performance Index can be replaced by the percentage of graduates achieving program completion status or the percentage of graduates earning industry certifications.)
+(Note: Once Maryland's LDS is fully operational, the career and technology education concentrators' element for the CCP metric in the School Progress Index can be replaced by the percentage of graduates achieving program completion status or the percentage of graduates earning industry certifications.)
 While these indicators are less than perfect, each can be viewed as a predictor of college and career success.
 Moreover, they currently constitute the measures for which reliable data is available.
-Over time, it is expected that more measures, such as International Baccalaureate and Advanced Placement metrics, will be added with the

-Longitudinal Data System (LDS).
+Over time, it is expected that more measures will be added with the Longitudinal Data System (LDS).